dspeyer/dspeyer.github.io/magic.md

 Combining Salt Swap and Fog produces a corrosive fog that deals 1d6/round to anyone or anything in it.

+The force exerted on a water ward still affects the warded object.
+It cannot deal damage but it may still be able to cause motion.

 ## Elemental Wood

 This school affects plant matter.